-Atlas Copco AB – Annual report – 31 December 2017
+Atlas Copco AB – Annual report – 31 December 2021

-- Taxes (extract)
+9. Taxes (extract)

 European Commission’s decision on Belgium’s tax rulings

 Following the European Commission decision, Atlas Copco has paid, in total MEUR 313 (MSEK 2 952).
-During 2015 Atlas Copco made a provision of MEUR 300 (MSEK 2 802) and paid MEUR 239 (MSEK 2 250) in 2016.
-Atlas Copco has paid the remaining amount, whereof MEUR 68 (MSEK 655) in the second quarter 2017.
-MEUR 13 (MSEK 125) is expensed as an interest cost during 2017.
+During 2015, Atlas Copco made a provision of MEUR 300 (MSEK 2 802) and paid MEUR 239 (MSEK 2 250) in 2016.
+In the second quarter of 2017, Atlas Copco paid the remaining amount of MEUR 68 (MSEK 655).
+During 2017, MEUR 13 (MSEK 125) was expensed as an interest cost.